sngular/scs-multiapi-plugin/README.md

 the pom.xml file, as in the example above, files will remain in `.../target/sources-generated/apigenerator/...`.

-### How targetPackage is setted?
+### How apiPackage is setted?

-The target package could be set in three different ways.
+The api package could be set in three different ways.

 - **User definition**: The user provides a package name using the parameter in the pom.xml file.